- Twin share camping accommodation

 Wake up slow, yesterday was a big day!
 Refuel for breakfast and take some free time this morning to explore the city.
 We can organise various city tours such as a Amsterdam walking tour, red light district or a ganja tour.

-8pm: We’ll have an a popup power hour and dinner tonight in Oosterpark before you can jump optional pub crawl tonight to hit the town on last time.
+8pm: We’ll have an a popup power hour in Oosterpark before you can jump optional pub crawl tonight to hit the town on last time.

 We should have well and truly excelled ourselves at partying dutch-style and we could possibly be broken.